How does Herbal Medicine work?

-Herbal medicine is one of the foundations of TCM, spanning thousands of different herbal combinations (known as prescriptions or formulas), each with a clear and specific theoretical background.
-This immense flexibility and adaptability ensures that herbal remedies are potentially able to assist with a wide range of conditions.
+Herbal medicine is one of the foundations of traditional Chinese medicine, with thousands of combinations having a clear theoretical background.
+These remedies are potentially able to assist with a wide range of conditions.

-The Chinese herbal library is exceptionally vast, and contains thousands of different herbs, with around 100 herbs in regular, general practice use.
-They are most often prescribed as combinations of between 2 and 20 different herbs, and the combinations are selected and tailored to the patient’s specific needs.
+Chinese herbal medicine has thousands of different herbs, with around 100 in regular practice use.
+They are typically prescribed as combinations of 2 to 20 different herbs, tailored to each patient’s needs.
 Your condition is unique, and so is the treatment.
-As conditions progress, prescriptions can be changed, dosages can be modified and various herbs can be added or removed from the formula.
+Prescriptions can be changed, dosages modified, and herbs added or removed from the formula as your condition progresses.
 This ensures that it will always be the most relevant therapy.
-At our Orange Chinese herbal medicine practice, every herbal formula is dispensed after consultation and is customised to you.

 How are the Herbs Taken?